talph101/Tiffany-inventory-app/README.md

 ## StockSync Inventory App

-An eCommerce store where internal consumers can directly view and manage products without any intermediary service over the internet.
-The goal was to develop an easy to use web-based interface where customers can search for products, and view a complete description of the product.
-Since the store is meant for internal use, Users are allowed to add, update and delete items.
+An eCommerce store where internal users can directly view and manage products without any intermediary service over the internet.
+The goal was to develop an easy to use web-based interface where users can search for products, and view a complete description of the product.
+Since the store is meant for internal use only, users are allowed to add, update and delete items.

 ## Getting Started